-Figure 1.4 shows the coats and surface textures of several animals.
-A fundamental breakthrough in the understanding of these types of pattern formation was made in 1952 by Alan Turing (English mathematician; - 1954).
+Figure 1.21 shows the coats and surface textures of several animals.
+A fundamental breakthrough in the understanding of these types of pattern formation was made in 1952 by Alan Turing (English mathematician and computer scientist; 1912 - 1954).

 Turing's work on patterns was essential in a number of areas.
 Turing is widely considered to be the father of computer science and artificial intelligence.
-His Turing test remains a fundamental tool to evaluate whether a computer can "think".
+His Turing test remains a fundamental tool to evaluate whether a computer can "think."
 Turing's work with others at Bletchley Park allowed the Allies to break the German secret encryption codes generated by enigma machines.
-These contributions played an essential role in turing the tide of the war in the Atlantic in the favor of the Allies.
+By breaking these secret communication codes, these non-combat contributions played an essential role in turing the tide of the war in the Atlantic in the favor of the Allies.
 While highly decorated for his work after the war, Turing was later discovered to be homosexual.
-He was forced to undergo chemical "treatment", was put under house arrest and eventually killed himself by eating an apple laced with cyanide.
+He was forced to undergo chemical "treatment," was put under house arrest and eventually killed himself by eating an apple laced with cyanide.
 Peter Hilton (; -) tells us,